EddyVerbruggen/cordova-plugin-googleplus/README.md

 );
 ```

-The success callback (second argument) gets a JSON object with the following contents, with example data of my Google+ account:
+The success callback (second argument) gets a JSON object with the following contents, with example data of my Google account:
 ```javascript
  obj.email          // 'eddyverbruggen@gmail.com'
  obj.userId         // user id